Sapphire Energy: Products

-Sapphire Energy produces "Green Crude" from algae, creating a crude oil containing many of the properties found in fossil crude oil.
+Sapphire Energy produced "Green Crude" from algae, creating a crude oil containing many of the properties found in fossil crude oil.
 Green Crude is a low carbon crude oil offering a reduction in carbon emissions compared to petroleum-based equivalents.
 Its production doesn't impact agricultural crops, land, or water, since algae are grown in salty, non-potable water, using lands not suitable for agriculture, and require only sunlight and to grow.
 It also drops right into the current infrastructure of today's cars, trucks, and aircraft without modifications.
-Sapphire Energy's Green Crude can be refined in a typical refinery.

 According to the company, "Green Crude" oil meets fuel quality standards, and is completely compatible with the existing petroleum infrastructure, from refinement through distribution to retail suppliers.
 Gasoline produced from the Green Crude achieved a 91 octane rating while meeting fuel quality standards.

-In August 2012, Sapphire Energy announced that its commercial demonstration algae-to-energy facility, the Green Crude Farm, is up and running with the on-time and on budget completion of Phase 1 construction, which began June 2011.
-The Farm consists of 100 acres of 1.1 acre and 2.2 acre ponds, as well as all the mechanical and processing equipment needed to harvest and extract algae and recycle water for the planned 300 acre facility.
-The Farm is now producing Green Crude oil year-round, and the company is in the process of refining its algae-to-energy processes and technologies as it moves towards scaling up production.
+In August 2012, Sapphire Energy announced that its commercial demonstration algae-to-energy facility, the Green Crude Farm, was up and running with the on-time and on budget completion of Phase 1 construction, which began June 2011.
+The Farm consisted of 100 acres of 1.1 acre and 2.2 acre ponds, as well as all the mechanical and processing equipment needed to harvest and extract algae and recycle water for the planned 300 acre facility.

-The company expects the Green Crude Farm to produce 100 barrels a day of ready-to-refine crude oil at full operating capacity.
-In the September 2012 issue of Forbes magazine, Sapphire Energy expects its Green Crude to "be competitive with petroleum by 2018 if it can produce a minimum of 5,000 barrels a day".
+The company expected the Green Crude Farm to produce 100 barrels a day of ready-to-refine crude oil at full operating capacity.
+In the September 2012 issue of Forbes magazine, Sapphire Energy expected its Green Crude to "be competitive with petroleum by 2018 if it can produce a minimum of 5,000 barrels a day".